nuejs/www/blog/introducing-nue-css/index.md

   large: /img/abstract-design-system-big.png
   size: 600 × 410

-Design system is a simple concept: you define the master look and feel in a central location and let all your pages inherit from that.
+Design system is really a simple concept: you define the master look and feel in a central location and let all your pages inherit from that.
 Ideally, your design is just a single self-documenting CSS file that even your mom can understand.
 Here are three examples, which all are significantly smaller than a single Catalyst button:

 [site-list]

-## Make it consistent
+### Nue spreads the design to your pages
 Nue makes sure your design is consistently applied across all the pages and components on your website:

 [image.tall]